 Our mission is to harness the power of women and their communities to create transformative social change, and our work is to Educate, Amplify and Activate.

-We believe that Women’s Rights are Human Rights and Human Rights are Women’s Rights.
-We must create a society in which women—including Black and Brown women, Native women, immigrant women, Muslim women, queer and trans women, and poor women —are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.
+We believe that women’s rights are human rights.
+We must create a society in which women—including Black, Native, disabled, those living in poverty, immigrant, Muslim, Jewish, and queer and trans women—are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from barriers.

 We believe this can be accomplished by focusing on our Unity Principles in the work toward equity, equality and justice: Ending Violence, Reproductive Rights, LGBTQIA+ Rights, Workers’ Rights, Civil Rights, Rights for People with Disabilities, Immigrant and Refugee Rights, and Environmental Justice.